 The angle is the placement of the camera in relation to the subject.
 Different angles give those watching the video a unique view of the scene, and make the video more compelling.
 Examples of various angles include: shots that are straight on to the subject, ones where the subject is viewed from above, or shots that frame the subject from below.

-A variety of angles and compositions are hallmarks of a professional video so be cognizant of your angles next time you are filming.
-Different compositions will make your video more engaging to watch.
+A variety of angles and compositions are hallmarks of a professional video so be cognizant of your angles next time you’re filming.
+A variety of compositions will make your video more enjoyable to watch.
 And what’s interesting, is the same person or scene can look quite different when viewed from a contrasting angle.

 7. Don’t Forget About White Balance